The intersections of Pine/Main and Main/Church are closed. Both intersections will remain closed for several weeks.

 MORE FLEXIBLE SPACES

-Dedicated spaces that can be used for bike parking, outdoor café seating, public art or other uses; and a small deck, which includes an information kiosk, seating that showcase breath-taking views of the lake, and lighting.
+Dedicated spaces that can be used for bike parking, outdoor café seating, public art or other uses, including a small deck with an information kiosk, seating that showcases breath-taking views of the lake, and lighting.

 WATER COLLECTION